 Masonry cleaning is a technical subject about which the National Trust's Main Street Center, the National Park Service's Division of Technical Assistance, and your state historic preservation office have accumulated much material.
 Don't hesitate to ask for advice.
 The following is a list of steps to consider when deciding whether to clean your building:

-- I. Consult an expert who can help you inspect the surface and determine the safest, most efficient method of cleaning. - 2.
-To be on the safe side, pay for a test patch.
+I. Consult an expert who can help you inspect the surface and determine the safest, most efficient method of cleaning.

+2. To be on the safe side, pay for a test patch.
 Evaluate the effectiveness of the cleaning method.
+Some forms of dirt and paint are difficult to remove.

-Some - 3.
-Let the test patch weather for several months.
+3. Let the test patch weather for several months.
 Any problems with the cleaning method will show up during this period.
 Residue from the cleaning should not be left on the brick or stone.